-Our Purchased Bank Guarantees – Owned, are issued by World's Top 25 Banks.
-We use the Bank SWIFT Network to have clients' Owned Bank Guarantees (BG) delivered Bank to Bank using SWIFT MT799 followed by SWIFT MT760.
-We operate a reliable, efficient delivery and authentication process.
+Our Purchased as well as leased BG/SBLCs are issued by World's rated Top 25 Banks.
+We use the Bank SWIFT Network to have clients' BG/ SBLC delivered Bank to Bank using SWIFT MT799 followed by SWIFT MT760.
+We operate an extremely reliable, efficient delivery and authentication process.

 1. BENEFICIARY SUBMITS TO PRINCIPAL A SIGNED BG-SBLC LOI TOGETHER WITH COMPLIANCE DOCUMENTS: